sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/16 Docker Service.md

 ### Client

-Create a certificate pare using the same CA the server is using and copy them to the client along with the CA cert
+Create a certificate pair using the same CA the server is using and copy them to the client along with the CA cert

 ```sh
 export DOCKER_HOST="tcp://192.168.1.10:2376"